aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create an Aiven authentication token
 ''''''''''''''''''''''''''''''''''''

-To generate the fake streaming IoT metric data against to the Aiven for Apache Kafka topic you'll use the `Dockerized fake data producer for Aiven for Apache Kafka® <https://github.com/aiven/fake-data-producer-for-apache-kafka-docker>`_ which requires an Aiven authentication token to fetch all the Apache Kafka connection parameters.
+The `Dockerized fake data producer for Aiven for Apache Kafka® <https://github.com/aiven/fake-data-producer-for-apache-kafka-docker>`_, that you are going to use to generate the streaming IoT sensor readings dataset, requires an Aiven authentication token to fetch all the Apache Kafka connection parameters.

 You can create an authentication token with the following steps: